Olaminiyi/Github-Jira-Integration/README.md

 ## 🚀 Features
 - Create a Jira ticket directly from a GitHub issue by typing `/jira` in the comment.
-- Sync GitHub issues with Jira board for better project tracking.
+- Sync GitHub issues with Jira board for better project tracking
 - Uses **Python** for automation scripts.
 - Deployed and executed on **AWS EC2** instance.